aws/aws-pdk/packages/open-api-gateway/README.md

 If you would like to introduce tags without breaking existing clients, we recommend first adding a tag named `default` to all operations.

-⚠️ __Important Note__: Smithy version 1.27.2 and below sorts tags in alphabetical order and so the "first" tag will be the earliest in the alphabet.
-Therefore, if using tags in Smithy, we currently recommend prefixing your desired first tag with an underscore (for example `_default`).
-This will be rectified in the next Smithy release, where tag order from the `@tags` trait will be preserved.
+⚠️ __Important Note__: Smithy versions below `1.28.0` sort tags in alphabetical order and so the "first" tag will be the earliest in the alphabet.
+Therefore, if using tags with older versions of Smithy, we recommend prefixing your desired first tag with an underscore (for example `_default`).
+This is rectified in `1.28.0`, where tag order from the `@tags` trait is preserved.

 ### Breaking Changes